 Potassium is one of the most abundant minerals in the human body.
 It is a naturally occurring mineral that our bodies require to function properly.

 Most of our metabolic processes need electricity to occur.
-Since potassium is positively charged it is considered an electrolyte, therefore it can provide the electric charge needed for the body to perform the processes needed to survive.
+Since potassium is positively charged it is considered an electrolyte.
+Thus it can provide the electric charge needed for the body to perform the processes needed to survive.

 WHAT ARE THE BENEFITS OF POTASSIUM?

-Potassium health benefits are thought to support the following
+Potassium health benefits include the support of the following:

 - Muscle growth